-It has been justly observed, &#8220;Nullum simile quatuor pedibus currit: no parable goes on all fours.&#8221; But yours limps even more pitiably, sir.
+It has been justly observed, "Nullum simile quatuor pedibus currit: no parable goes on all fours."
+But yours limps even more pitiably, sir.

 There is an executive power as well as a legislature.
 How convenient vagueness is!
 Our question is to know to whom the decree is addressed, and to whom the apostle makes known as a rule of conduct the way in which it was to be executed?
-The apostle is very precise; but this *view* at least disappears entirely from your similitude. &#8220;To make it known,&#8221; you say: where is the similitude?
-The apostle says, &#8220;that thou mightest know.&#8221; He gives to Timothy alone, when he sends his letter to him, the knowledge of what ought to be done.
+The apostle is very precise; but this view at least disappears entirely from your similitude.
+"To make it known," you say: where is the similitude?
+The apostle says, "that thou mightest know."
+He gives to Timothy alone, when he sends his letter to him, the knowledge of what ought to be done.
 Who then owed obedience to the apostle if it was a command?
 Did the legislator publish his decree?
 Thanks be to God, we have it; but the apostle addressed his letter to Timothy alone, who enjoyed his confidence, in order that *he* might know how to behave.

 Your similitude entirely falsifies facts as regards the epistle.
 Why have confidential delegates, if all could do that of which the apostle speaks?
-There is authority&#8212;executive power as well as a legislature: if every one undertakes to fulfil the part appertaining to the executive power, because the legislator has made laws, he is acting rebelliously, and encroaches on the rights of others.
+There is authority -- executive power as well as a legislature: if every one undertakes to fulfil the part appertaining to the executive power, because the legislator has made laws, he is acting rebelliously, and encroaches on the rights of others.
 There is an authority and a mission, as well as decrees and laws.
 When you say the apostles obeyed their own laws, you alter facts and betray the weak point of your argument.
 They exercised an authority on the part of Christ;